Dental Crown Cost Vancouver2025-12-17T17:39:33+00:00

 Crowns improve the longevity of your tooth.
 They improve the strength of the existing tooth structure so you can use it for daily functions such as when you eat.
 It also enhances the appearance of your tooth making it more comfortable for you to smile, talk, and laugh.

 There are a lot of factors that go into the pricing of a dental crown.
 The most significant one is the material for your restoration.
 With advancements in dental technology, crowns can now be made with all-porcelain or zirconia material.
 These look more natural and are more durable compared to the standard metal-porcelain material.
 But these benefits will come at a higher cost.
+For broader context on pricing, see why dental care can be expensive.

 Aside from this, here are other things you should know about the cost of crowns in Vancouver.